Home/Blog/Revenue Infrastructure Engineering

 The correct architecture is two functions, one revenue mission, with explicit handoffs between them.

-Five-layer composable GTM reference architecture diagram with data, agent decisioning, sending, CRM, and observability layers
+Five-layer revenue infrastructure reference architecture with data, AI decisioning, sending, CRM, and observability layers for financial-services GTM systems

-The diagram shows five stacked layers in a composable GTM architecture: data foundation, agent decisioning, sending layer, CRM as system of record, and observability with lineage and model telemetry.
+The diagram shows five stacked layers in a revenue infrastructure architecture for financial services: data foundation, AI decisioning, workflow delivery, CRM as system of record, and observability with lineage and outcome telemetry.

 Layer 1 — Data.
-Warehouse or lakehouse (Snowflake, Databricks, Redshift), ingest from CRM, core systems, transaction warehouses, marketing automation, and external enrichment. dbt or equivalent for transformation.
+Warehouse or lakehouse (Snowflake, Databricks, Redshift) fed by financial-services data sources: CRM; core banking, policy or admin systems where relevant; transaction warehouses; product systems; external market and company data; and relationship and hierarchy data. dbt or equivalent for transformation.
 Reverse ETL (Hightouch, Census) for activation.
-This is the substrate everything else depends on.
+Combining internal and external data is the substrate everything else depends on.

-Layer 2 — Agent (decisioning).
+Layer 2 — Agent / Decisioning.
 Where the model lives.
 LLM-agnostic.
 Reads from the data layer.
-Produces ranked decisions: who to contact, what to say, what to recommend, where to escalate.
+The decisioning layer should produce ranked recommendations, relationship insights, escalation prompts, and AI next-best-actions that can be traced back to source data and business rules.
 The agent layer is the part most vendors get wrong by locking it to a single model or proprietary scoring system.

-Layer 3 — Sending.
+Layer 3 — Delivery.
 Sequencing, channel routing, message delivery (sales engagement platforms, marketing automation, email APIs).
-Receives decisions from the agent layer; executes delivery.
+Receives decisions from the decisioning layer; executes delivery.
 Engagement is delivery, not decision.
+See how this connects to unifying sales signals across channels.

 Layer 4 — CRM (system of record).
 Salesforce, Microsoft Dynamics 365, or industry equivalent.
-The CRM is where the seller lives.
-Every decision the agent layer produces must write back here with lineage attached.
+The CRM remains the operating surface for relationship managers, bankers, advisors, and sales teams.
+Revenue infrastructure should enrich and activate CRM workflows without turning the CRM into the only place where intelligence is created.
+Every decision the decisioning layer produces must write back here with lineage attached.

 The architectural insight is that each layer is best-of-breed and independently replaceable.
 The integration is through data and APIs, not vendor-native plumbing.
 A composable stack outperforms a monolithic suite because the cost of replacing one component is bounded; the cost of replacing a monolith is the org's quarterly revenue.